mackacavs/CV/README.md

 ## PROFESSIONAL EXPERIENCE

+#### SABATTICAL/SELF-LEARNING

+January 2019 - June 2019

+After having worked for 9 years straight I decided to take some time out to start to learn how to code.
+During this period I developed my coding abilities through tutorials and code-alongs as well as Code Wars.

 #### ASSISTANT MANAGER (WESTFIELD SHEPHERD'S BUSH)

 Raft Furniture / April 2018 - December 2018

 Along with the responsibilities of my former role - I moved into a management position.
 Responsible for overseeing the success of the brand's flagship store.

 #### SALES MANAGER

 Raft Furniture / November 2015 - April - 2018